droman892/restaurant-front-end/README.md

 ## Roadmap

 House of Hashimoto remains an on-going project, open to contributions.
 Functionality that could improve the UX, aside from being fully responsive and adding a back-end, include the following:

-1) a button in the footer to smooth-scoll to the top
+1) a button in the footer to smooth-scoll to the top in `fullMenu.html`
-2) pagination on the "Gallery" page
+2) pagination `gallery.html`
-3) a smooth-scoll sidebar on the "Full Menu" page
+3) a smooth-scoll sidebar in `fullMenu.html`
-4) a darkened background to complement the pop-up reservation inquiry form
+4) a darkened background to complement the pop-up reservation inquiry form in `reservations.html`
-5) customizing the pop-up dialogue for the form requirements
+5) customizing the pop-up dialogue for the form requirements in `reservations.html`

 The forms were created to mimic real-world functionality by appearance.
 Since they don't connect to a back-end / database, contributors are able to develop the backend themselves or develop UX alternatives.
 More so, social media icons are also present to mimic real-world functionality of an existing business.

 ## Bugs and Issues